FranRod2310/ProjectsSoftwareEngineeringCourse/SE202526/Milestone3/UserStory1/README.md

 - All markers reflect the saved state.

--When reloading the map, markers appear exactly as they were left.
+- When reloading the map, markers appear exactly as they were left.

 **Exceptions**: